 - (Optional) Supports WebSockets

 The choice to use HAProxy or your own load balancer depends on what features you need out of a load balancer, and whether you want the ability to configure it yourself.

 To integrate your own load balancer with PCF, you must ensure the following:

 - WebSocket connections are not blocked for Loggregator functionality.

 - The load balancer must be able to reach the Gorouter IP addresses.

 Follow the instructions below to use your own load balancer.

 Deploy a PCF Installation virtual machine.
-See the topic Deploying Operations Manager to vSphere for more information.
+See Deploying Ops Manager on vSphere for more information.

 In your load balancer, register the IP addresses that you assigned to PCF.

 Configure your Pivotal Operations Manager and BOSH Director as described in Installing Pivotal Cloud Foundry, then add PAS.